In this post, we will see how FilterPixel can help in culling photos in the fastest & smartest way.

 For Purple color, you can use Ctrl/(⌘Command) + 9.

-When you have finalized your accepted ones, you can decide what you want to Export outside FilterPixel.
+After you have finalized your accepted ones, you can decide where you want to export your photos from FilterPixel.

 Export photos to Lightroom